UHDanke/gd_docs/docs/triggers/follows/edit_advanced_follow.md

 Target GID is the group of the target.
 It does not have to be a group targeted by an Advanced Follow trigger, only a target that is under an Advanced Follow effect.

-The target must be a single object, the ID Parent of a group or the Area Parent of an object group.
+The target must be an object, the ID Parent of a group or the Area Parent of an object group.

 Edit Advanced Follow will not work on a Mode 1 Advanced Follow trigger, as Mode 1 overrides the current velocity.